Use coupon code WELCOME10 for 10% off your first order.

 • Pure, natural ingredients: Tallow, calendula, chamomile — these time-proven botanicals calm redness and protect delicate skin.

-• A proper barrier: Look for a balm that locks out moisture but still lets skin breathe.
+• A proper barrier: Look for a tallow balm that locks out moisture but still lets skin breathe.

 • No hidden nasties: Fragrance-free, no synthetic preservatives, no petrochemicals.